IndicoDataSolutions/ClusterRSS/README.md

     }
     ```
 3. Don't forget to source `~/.bashrc`
-4. Save the contents of `./scripts/setup.sh` to a file with `sudo chown -x setup.sh` permissions.
+4. Save the contents of `./scripts/setup.sh` to a file with `sudo chmod -x setup.sh` permissions.
 Run the script.

 5. Run elasticsearch by running the `./scripts/run_elasticsearch_host.sh` script in a tmux screen.